folio-as/sentry-self-hosted/README.md

 8. `$ git push --tags` (push the tag)
 9. Head over to the `infra` repo and follow [the steps to deploy a new version](https://github.com/folio-as/infra/tree/master/pulumi/sentry).

+### Restart

+Working on it.
+Don't restart manually.
+Restart through Pulumi!
+Otherwise you won't have the required environment variables.

+You must possibly trick Pulumi into thinking it's doing an actual upgrade to do this, creating a new tag.
+Creating a tag that points to the same git ref doesn't seem to work.